PetrGlad/emmate/README.md

 - [ ] (refactoring, a big one) Use events ordered by note lanes, use MIDI events (or some equivalent) directly, instead of note ranges.
 - [ ] (refactoring) Reduce number of range types (preferring util::Range?)
-- [ ] Shift markers on time deletion to follow the marked timestamps.
 - [ ] Adjust tempo for a selection.
 - [ ] Time marks on stave ("minute:second" from the beginning).
 - [ ] (refactoring, a big one) Minimize use of unwrap.
 The biggest contention currently is event data shared between